smlisk0630/samanthaliskcarson/about.md

 description: Samantha Lisk Carson is a freelance writer especially interested in the intersections of technology and the environment.
 ---

-Samantha Lisk Carson is a freelance writer and is also currently serving as the Executive Director of Operations for Toward Zero Waste.
+Samantha Lisk Carson is a freelance writer and co-founder of [Carson Creative LLC](www.carsoncreativeservices.com).
 She is especially interested in the intersections of technology and the environment.

 Previously, she worked as a Business Systems Analyst for GitHub; the Salesforce Certified Administrator for Progrexion; the Salesforce Administrator for The Fedcap Group; the business development operations administrator, manager of the AmeriCorps VISTA program, and Salesforce Certified Administrator at Single Stop USA; a content writer at the North Carolina Consumers Council; and a Spanish>English translator.